 - I loved my daily walks in the UNESCO World Heritage area and seeing the dilapidated pre-war buildings side by side with restored shop houses converted into cafes, restaurants and lodgings.

-- I loved visiting the wet market and the street food stalls even though I couldn’t eat everything.
+- I loved visiting the wet markets and the street food stalls even though I couldn’t eat everything.

 - I loved walking around the heritage area of George Town and photographing all the street art and steel rod caricatures based on Penang culture, that I could identify in historic World Heritage area.